Clyde0513/quantum_for_portfolio_optimization/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Real Vanguard Data Example 2 (3 QAOA layers deep)
+## Real V Data Example 2 (3 QAOA layers deep)

-### Constraint Analysis of 20 bonds, basket size 6 (Characteristic ranges from 0.4 to 0.8 but quantum still wins) [There's graphs for this in the folder called vanguard_quantum_analysis-1]
+### Constraint Analysis of 20 bonds, basket size 6 (Characteristic ranges from 0.4 to 0.8 but quantum still wins) [There's graphs for this in the folder called v_quantum_analysis-1]

 Basket Size: min(8, max(5, n // 3)), where n is the actual number of bonds loaded -- So if we have 20 bonds --> min (8, max(5, 6)) --> min(8,6) --> 6 basket size